 Olivia rolled her eyes.
-She started shoving all her stuff she thrown around the jeep into her overnight bag.
+She started shoving all her stuff she threw around the jeep into her overnight bag.
 “Yeah, like that is ever going to happen.”

-Two full size beds with white and baby blue quilts and matching towel animals awaited them behind the door.
+Two queen beds with white and baby blue quilts and matching towel animals awaited them behind the door.
 Gwen claimed the bed closest to the sliding glass door.
-“Olivia you have to see this.”
+“Olivia, you have to see this.”

-Both girls gaped at the view.
+Both girls gasped at the view.
 Their room was only a few drunken skips away from the ocean.
-The sand and blue water was just what they were needing to recharge with.
+The sand and blue water were just what they needed to recharge.

 “There are other caretakers for the otters.”
 Gwen hadn’t even thought about changing.
 She was perfectly content with stepping out on the balcony and taking a nice nap on the hammock.
 “Pretty sure I’ll miss them more.”